KagisoPaul/Tomagotchi/README.md

 GeeksforGreeks.
 2022.
 How to Use Glide Image Loader Library in Android Apps?
 22 September 2022.
 [Online].
 Available at: https://www.geeksforgeeks.org/image-loading-caching-library-android-set-2/ [Accessed 18 April 2024].

+*How To Write a USEFUL README On Github.* 2022.
+YouTube video, added by Learn Fast Make Things.
+[Online].
+Available at: https://www.youtube.com/watch?v=E6NO0rgFub4 [Accessed 12 February 2024].

+*How to upload a project / folder to GitHub.* 2022.
+YouTube video, added by Abstract programmer.
+[Online].
+Available at: https://www.youtube.com/watch?v=p8bZBvcFPuk [Accessed 13 February 2024].